Team spirit. Big energy. One unforgettable summer.

 (Must be 13 by August 2, 2026, and not turn 18 before August 7, 2026)

-What sports is Winnipeg’s delegation recruiting for?
+What sports is Winnipeg’s delegation competing in?

 • 3v3 Basketball (boys & girls)